jejujiang/jejujiang.github.io/_posts/2025-06-06-daily-english-quote.md

 ---
-layout: post
 title: Dayily English Quote
-date: 2025-06-06
 author: DeepSeek
 permalink: /:title
-tags:
-  - Daily English Quote
 ---

-Here’s your daily English quote to inspire you:
+Here’s daily English quote to inspire me:

 **"Success is not final, failure is not fatal: It is the courage to continue that counts."**
 — *Winston Churchill*